Battle of Cape Passaro: Fight against the Spanish rear

 The Spanish fleet sailed from the Faro Point in disorder.
 No defensive disposition was taken by Gaztañeta, except to leave behind two frigates to follow the British fleet at a distance.
 As Byng stood in off Faro Point, both ships were detected.
 At the same time, a felucca from the Calabrian coast informed the British admiral that the Spanish fleet had been seen from the hills laying in.
 Byng dispatched German troops they were carrying to Reggio under escort of two of his ships while he headed to Faro point and sent scouts ahead.
-At noon they discovered the Spanish fleet, drawn into a line of battle: 15 ships of the line, 11 frigates, three bomb vessels, one fireship, four storeships, one settee and seven galleys.
+At noon they discovered the Spanish fleet, drawn into a line of battle: 12 ships of the line, 18 frigates, seven galleys, two sloops and two fireships.
 Byng followed them during the rest of the day.
 A Spanish account of the battle said that, on the morning of 10 August, the Spanish ships saluted the British ones as they approached, not showing, therefore, any sign of belligerence.
 The night passed with fair weather; small winds and sometimes calm.
 The following morning the Spanish fleet was dispersed, with ships divided into three large groups separated from each other.
 Gaztañeta tried then to form a line of battle by towing his ships of the line with the galleys, but had no time.

 The Marquis of Mari, who commanded the Spanish rear, had under his command the ship of line El Real, frigates San Isidro, Tigre and Águila de Nantes, two bomb vessels, a fireship and a number of storeships, besides the seven galleys.
 Mari had lagged behind and was near the shore off Avola.
-The British vessels were close to them, and Byng dispatched Captain George Walton of Canterbury with five more vessels to chase them.
-Argyll fired two shots near El Real, while Canterbury fired three more.
+The British vessels were close to them, and Byng dispatched Captain George Walton of with five more vessels to chase them. fired two shots near El Real, while Canterbury fired three more.
 Then, Mari's ship returned fire and the battle ensued with British at an advantage.
 The Marquis, having his ship badly mauled by the British gunfire, resolved to drive his squadron ashore, and later set fire to the ships to avoid capture.
 His own ship sustained fifty casualties, killed and wounded, and had her rigging severely damaged.
 She was run aground and her crew escaped inland, but the ship was refloated by her British captors.
 Two of the Spanish frigates were completely burned; their crews also escaped.
 Sorpresa, under Captain Miguel de Sada, was the only ship which offered battle, but were forced to surrender, having sustained heavy damage and casualties.
 The other Spanish vessels struck their colours after a brief engagement, following which the British took possession of them.